dForce USD (USX) Trading 0% Higher Over Last Week

-dForce USD (USX) traded up 0% against the dollar during the 24 hour period ending at 13:00 PM Eastern on August 18th.
-Over the last seven days, dForce USD has traded 0% higher against the dollar. dForce USD has a market capitalization of $14.58 million and $7,059.37 worth of dForce USD was traded on exchanges in the last day.
-One dForce USD token can currently be purchased for about $1.00 or 0.00001667 BTC on popular exchanges.
+dForce USD (USX) traded down 0.1% against the dollar during the 24 hour period ending at 18:00 PM Eastern on August 24th.
+Over the last seven days, dForce USD has traded 0% higher against the dollar. dForce USD has a market capitalization of $14.58 million and $19,248.46 worth of dForce USD was traded on exchanges in the last day.
+One dForce USD token can currently be purchased for about $1.00 or 0.00001562 BTC on popular exchanges.

 Here is how related cryptocurrencies have performed over the last day: